rogerbinns/apsw/doc/async.rst

 Prefetch

-    How many rows are fetched in a batch for queries, controlled by :attr:`apsw.async_cursor_prefetch` in APSW and ``iter_chunk_size``
+    How many rows are fetched in a batch for queries, controlled by :attr:`apsw.async_cursor_prefetch` in APSW and
-    in |aiosqlite|.
+    :code:`iter_chunk_size` in |aiosqlite|.
 A value of 1 as shown in the first rows ends up as 301 thousand messages and responses with the worker thread.
 That is halved with 2 etc.  The default is 64.
     The benchmark queries return a maximum of 1,000 rows.

 Wall